bartonlp/site-class/README.md

 have my virtual hosts off that directory.
 That way the 'includes' directory is easily available to all of my virtual hosts.

-If you are testing with the PHP server I put a www directory off my $HOME and put the 'includes' directory there.
+If you are testing with the PHP server I put a 'www' directory off my $HOME and put the 'includes' directory there.
-I then make my test DocumentRoot off &#126;/www like &#126;/www/test.
+I then make my test DocumentRoot off '&#126;/www' like '&#126;/www/test'.
 I ```cd``` to the test directory and do
 ``` php -S localhost:8080 ```.
 I can then use my browser and goto ``` localhost:8080``` and see my
 'index.php' file.